pod2co/forecast-comparison/test-cases/02-linear-simple/README.md

 (TODO: screenshot)

-It seems that ComboCurve only allows whole numbers to be used as the duration for flat segments, so 365 days was used instead of 365.25 days.
+It seems that ComboCurve only allows whole numbers to be used as the duration for linear segments, so a duration of 365 days was used instead of 365.25 days.

 If we use 365 days to re-calculate the equation used in the baseline, the result is $(365)(2000+1000)/2=547,500$ as expected, so the change in duration is the only reason for the variance.